robpre/sidrilling.co.uk/app/data/blocks/home-blurb.md

 ---
 blockName: home-page-blurb
 ---
-S I DILLING CABLE PERCUSSION LTD
+# SI Drilling cable percussion ltd.

-BOREHOLE SPECIALISTS IN CABLE PERCUSSION DRILLING
+Borehole specialists in cable percussion drilling

-WE PROVIDE CONSISTANT PROFESSIONAL EXPERTISE AND EXPERIENCE FOR YOUR EXACT SITE INVESTIGATION PROJECTS
+We provide consistent professional expertise and experience for your exact site investigation projects

-We offer a reliable site specific service
+- We offer a reliable site specific service
-Excellent work ethic and attention to detail, as well as
+- Excellent work ethic and attention to detail
-Cost effective results.
+- As well as cost effective results